Nathxniel/ppp/people/exe/doc/technicalKnowledge.md

-full proffesional-level technical understanding of all widely used and up-and-coming computer related skills in 2017
+full proffesional-level technical understanding of all widely used and up-and-coming computer systems in 2017